KalinLai-void/GGJ2024-Let-Me-Laugh/README.md

 - This is the game work developed by us from Global Game Jam 2024.
 We are the Group 7 at [GGJ2024 台中會場](https://globalgamejam.org/jam-sites/2024/taizhonghuichang).
 - The theme of GGJ2024: Let Me Laugh
 - Game Page: [Find Laugh 尋笑](https://globalgamejam.org/games/2024/diqizu-5)
+- It's not done very well, and probably won't be updated in the future(?

 ### Game Overview
 This is a first-person 3D exploration game where players take on the role of a husband aiming to bring a smile to his unhappy wife.
 To achieve this, players must explore the scene in search of gifts that can win her heart.